domschl/python-fhem/selftest/README.md

 * or `apt-get install libio-socket-ssl-perl`
 * or `pacman -S perl-io-socket-ssl`

-If selftests fails on the first SSL connection, it is usually a sign, that the fhem-perl requirements for SSL are not installed.
+If selftests fails on the first SSL connection, it is usually a sign that the fhem-perl requirements for SSL are not installed.

 ## Manual test run

-- Install `python-fhem`, e.g. by `pip install -e .` in the fhem source directory.
+- Make sure `python-fhem` is installed (e.g. `pip install fhem`)
-- Make sure that Perl's `socke::ssl` is installed (s.a.)
+- Make sure that Perl's `socket::ssl` is installed (s.a.)
 - Run `python selftest.py`

+You can run the selftest with option `--reuse` to reuse an existing and running FHEM installation.
+The selftest requires a number of ports and passwords to be configured.
+Check out `fhem-config-addon.cfg` for details.

+## CI notes

+The selftest can be used for CI testing.
+It is currently used with github actions.
+Be aware that port `8084` is not available on github actions.
+See `.github/workflows/python-fhem-test.yaml` for details.

 ## History